json-everything/json-everything/json-everything.net/wwwroot/md/schema-basics.md

 In addition to customization, using resource files enables support for localization.
 The default locale is determined by `CultureInfo.CurrentCulture` and can be overridden by setting the `ErrorMessages.Culture` static property.

-At initial release, the only additional language provided was Spanish.
+At initial release, the only additional language provided was Spanish (provided by Google Translate 😁).
 PRs are welcome to help create additional translations.